rancher/os/README.md

     sudo rancherctl addon enable ubuntu-console

 Run the above but with `disable` to turn it off.
 Currently you have to reboot the system to enable the new console.
-I the future it will be dynamic and just require you to log out and back in.
+In the future it will be dynamic and just require you to log out and back in.

 ### Console is ephemeral